 - 11. CILEx Regulation has defined the technical knowledge requirements for Family Litigation in the Family Litigation Specialist Pathway (to access, click here). - 12.
 CILEx Regulation accredits academic qualifications which meet our technical knowledge requirements to become a Chartered Legal Executive Litigator and Advocate (Family Litigation). - 13.
-The qualification that meets these requirements is as follows: - CILEX Professional Qualification (CPQ) please click <a href=here; - 14.
+The qualification that meets these requirements is as follows: - CILEX Professional Qualification (CPQ) please click here; - Datalaw Level 6 Law and Practice Diploma please click here. - 14.
 If you hold one of these qualifications, you will be able to demonstrate your technical knowledge by providing CILEx Regulation with a certified copy of your qualification certificate (or equivalent evidence). - 15.
 If you do not hold one of these qualifications but hold an alternative qualification, you may still meet the requirements.
 Please refer to the Recognition of Prior Legal Qualifications Policy (to access, click here) for more information.